LeeMendelowitz/byob-presentations/2014/0225-git_with_confidence/README.md

 - A file is stored as a **blob** object.
 - A **tree** points to blobs and other trees (i.e. subdirectories) and provide a filename for each.
-- A **commit** points to the commits which preceed it, and additional metadata (such as the commit message, author, author e-mail.)
+- A **commit** points to a tree, the commit (or commits) which immediately preceed it, and additional metadata (such as the commit message, author, author e-mail.)

 This is what a tree looks like: